 This is such a cute feel-good story about a ghost.
 A daughter is furious that her late father only left her a crumbling house in his will, but she soon discovers that there is treasure in this house.
 However, a bunch of ghosts has taken residence, so she hires an after-life therapist to rid the supernatural presence.
 Soon after, the therapist’s young daughter meets a friendly ghost.

-Spinning the ghost haunting on its head, this charming horror comedy follows a deceased couple, who are being tormented by an unbearable family who have just moved in.
+Spinning the ghost haunting on its head, this charming horror-comedy follows a deceased couple, who are being tormented by an unbearable family who has just moved in.
 In desperation, they hire a malicious spirit to drive out the new homeowners.

 Classic Halloween movies

 This was perhaps one of the scariest films for me as a child and it still holds up today.
 A young boy is given the most sought after doll as a present for his birthday.
 However, this doll is special and not in the good way – it possesses the soul of a serial killer.
 And he will do anything to be back in a human body again.